 Sebastian Gramss – Double Bass / Composition

-On board: Sax player Hayden Chisholm – SWR award winner originally from New Zealand, and cologne based piano player Philip Zoubek from Austria.
+On board: Sax player Hayden Chisholm – SWR award winner originally from New Zealand, Cologne based piano player Philip Zoubek from Austria – winner of the WDR Jazz award 2020, and Cologne bass player and double ECHO bass award winner Sebastian Gramss.
 Their appealing and ambitious approach harmoniously brings together refined structures and improvisations, appealing to both – mind and soul.

 SLOWFOX – recently celebrated as „Newcomer of the Year“ at Jazzahead Festival – embodies an exciting balance between appealing melodies and sophisticated sound aesthetics and creates a unique kind of a “Melodic Avantgarde” at the highest level of playfulness.